EruEri/kosu-lang/doc/Builtin.md

     // to declare a variable we use the const or var keyword const x = 10; // x has the type s32 var f = 23.0; // f has the type f64
-    // for other numeric type you need to suffix the value with the type const x2 = 8u8; // x has the type u8

-    const f2 = 33.0f32 // f2 has the type f32
+    // you can also add the number type as a suffix const x2 = 8u8; // x has the type u8 const f2 = 33.0f32 // f2 has the type f32

+    // or explicitly typed the expression
+    const x2 : u64 = 756;

     // stringl
     const x = "Hello world";